zanebookbinder/Markov-Golf-Hole-Art/README.md

 This program generates a golf hole (or a collection of golf holes) using a Markov Chain.
-It starts each hole with a small fairway and green, and then expands both to include water, sand, and rough based on hard-coded probability distributions (in the future, that could be expanded so that the user could choose how much of each element they wanted in their course).
-The system uses a Markov Chain to select the type of terrian for a piece of the grid based on the three squares to directly to its left.
+It starts each hole with a small fairway and green, and then expands both to include water, sand, and rough based on hard-coded probability distributions (in the future, that could be expanded so that the user could choose how much of each terrain type they wanted in their course).
+The system uses a Markov Chain to select the type of terrian for a piece of the grid based on the three squares directly to its left.
 There are 5 example holes in the `example-holes` directory and 5 example courses in the `example-courses` directory.